What type of content do you primarily create?

 TubeBuddy lets you test multiple variables at once (like a new title and thumbnail), but that can make the results a little muddy.
 Are people clicking on the new title, or the new thumb?
 This might not be a problem, especially if your thumbnail uniquely complements your new title.

-How to do a DIY A/B test
+How to run a DIY A/B test on YouTube

 When you A/B test with TubeBuddy, the platform just switches your title and thumbnail every 24 hours and reads the same data you have access to through the Creator Studio.
 That means if you manually switch those variables at the same time every day, you can look at daily changes to click-through rate and watch time and log them.
 Though if you're doing this method, I'd encourage you to do a refresher in statistics to make sure you can read the data correctly.

 In general, though, any CTR below 5% should be aggressively tested until it reaches 5% or above.
 Videos with 8% or above have a good chance to be served widely by the algorithm.
+These benchmarks can vary by niche, but they provide a useful starting point for evaluating your thumbnail effectiveness.

 📈 Read more: 3 YouTube analytics numbers you should be measuring — and how to fix them

-Common mistakes when A/B testing
+Common mistakes when A/B testing on YouTube

 Having tools to do A/B testing is just one step—you also have to know what to test in order to get a good result.
+A successful test starts with understanding what makes an effective thumbnail or title in the first place.

-Mistake #1: Making minor changes
+Mistake #1: Making minor thumbnail changes

 In marketing lore, there's tons of stories about how simply changing the color of a button is the key to massive changes in click-through rates and, therefore, success.
 With A/B testing, it's easy to assume that changing the font color or changing a word in the title will yield big results.